 How to use this calculator

-- Read your TDEE, plus cutting (−20%) and bulking (+15%) calorie targets.
-Pick a macro goal to see protein, carb and fat grams.
+- Read your TDEE, plus cutting (about 500 calories below) and bulking (about 400 calories above) calorie targets, each with its own protein, carb and fat grams.
 Everything updates instantly.

 What is TDEE?